JanDornbusch/ClojureWebTutorial/tutorial4/Readme.md

 1. To evaluate blocks use `Cmd/Ctrl+Enter ` by default
 2. and in case you want to evaluate an entire file, this is bound to `Cmd/Ctrl+Shift+Enter `.

+### NEW Evaluation VSCode

+When using calva and VSCode you might press `Ctrl+Alt+C ` followed by  `Ctrl+Alt+J ` to open the REPL startup.
+It will promt you to choose a proiofie which in most cases will be `:dev ` followed by pressing ok.
+The REPL will start up.
+The new tab lets you evaluate all you enter.
+Inside codefiles you can eval the current form with `Ctrl+Alt+C ` followed by `V `.
+If you want to search a command in VSCode you can use `Ctrl+Shift+P ` to do so.
+If you are in Calva REPL you can navigate the history of commands up and down with `Alt+Up/Down `.

 ### Run it
 To run the server use the `startup.clj ` file and evaluate both lines.
 If you forget to load the namespace with the first line you will get an exception
 ```clojure